mitchcapper/sandboxie-docs/Content/SandboxieIni.md

 The search for Sandboxie.ini ends when an instance of the file is found, and all other instances are ignored.

-When [Sandboxie Control](SandboxieControl.md) updates the configuration, it rewrites the file Sandboxie.ini file in the folder from which the configuration was last read.
-Thus, if the file is manually moved, Sandboxie configuration must be manually [reloaded](ConfigureMenu.md#reload-configuration).
-(Restarting the computer would have the same effect.)
+When the [Sandboxie Agent](SandboxieAgent.md) tool updates the configuration, it rewrites the file Sandboxie.ini file in the folder from which the configuration was last read.
+Thus, if the file is externally updated, Sandboxie configuration must be manually [reloaded](ConfigureMenu.md#reload-configuration) (Restarting the computer would have the same effect.).
+[Sandboxie Plus](SandboxiePlus.md) allows editing of the raw INI configuration in app, if you do this it will auto reload the changes.

 **Note:** Sandboxie does not support any other custom location for the Sandboxie.ini file.